 Journalism

 All classes are delivered by staff who have worked in journalism and are aware of the ever-changing requirements of this fast-paced industry.
+Learning also exists outside the classroom and students get the opportunity to visit the Scottish Parliament, the courts in Glasgow, the UK Parliament in London as well as newsrooms.

 Have a look at our courses to see where you could start your career in journalism.